Liberatii/documentation/_sources/reference/supported_oracle_syntax/user_types.rst.txt

 **Declaring**
 +++++++++++++

-For declaring a variable of user type we use the prefix ``LBR$UT$`` for any user type and join all parts of a name with ``$`` for the complex names.
-Also for variables of user types without initialization, we insert explicit initialization with a function call with the default constructor function.
+For declaring a variable of user type, we use the prefix ``LBR$UT$`` for any user type and join all parts of a name with ``$`` for the complex names.
+Also, for variables of user types without initialization, we insert explicit initialization with a function call with the default constructor function.

 .. code-block:: sql
    :linenos: